VeeHalonen/vue-character-creator/README.md

 Random character creator with Vue 2.

-Note that parts of the component hierarchy are intentionally inconsistent for practice purposes.
+Note that this is a practice project, and thus some inconsistencies in the component hierarchy may be intentional in order to test different approaches.
+The project was also continued and expanded elsewhere, but this version will remain here as-is for future reference.

 API used: http://www.dnd5eapi.co/docs/

 ## Project setup